fbpx

 In this respect, they undertake to keep strictly confidential and not to disclose the discussions in which they participate as well as any information to which they have access in the performance of their duties.

-When they take office, all elected or appointed members of a body of the society sign the society’s professional ethics and confidentiality charter, with which they undertake to comply throughout their term of office, and for the provisions applicable beyond this, as long as the obligations continue.
+By standing for election to one of the Society’s bodies, each associate artist accepts and adheres to the Society’s Statutes, General Regulation, Code of Ethics and Privacy Policy, with which they undertake to comply throughout their term of office, and for the provisions applicable beyond this, as long as the obligations continue.

 Following the opinion of the Ethics Committee, any associate elected or appointed within a body that fails to comply with these rules may be suspended from office by the Managing Director until the reasons that led to his suspension have been put to an end.